-1 Commission Expenses - The selected developer shall pay all fees and expenses of the TIF Commission for Plan preparation, approval and implementation including, but not limited to, staff time, agenda costs, legal fees, printing and publication of notices.
+1 Commission Expenses - The selected developer shall pay all fees and expenses of the TIF Commission Expenses.
+The selected developer shall be judicially that the limited to, staff time, agenda costs, legal fees, printing and publication of nutices.
 The selected developer shall be billed for these expenses by the Commission as needed.
-These expenses shall be considered reimbursable project costs to the developer from the Special Allocation Fund.
-In addition, the Commission has determined that those planning and special services expenses of the Commission which cannot be directly attributable to a particular project are nonetheless reasonable and necessary for the operation of the Commission and are incidental to the project.
-These incidental costs will be recovered by the Commission from the Special Allocation Fund i an amount not to exceed five percent (5%) of the PILOTS and Economic Activity Taxes paid annually into the fund 2 Streetscape (Public Improvements) - The original TIF Plan anticipated \$6,177,060 for streetscape improvements.
-The Revised Third Amendment decreases the amount to \$801,569.

-3 Neighborhood Improvements - The proposed matching grant program for façade, streetscape and parking improvements has been removed in the Revised Third Amendment.
+These expenses shall be considered reimbursable project costs to the developer from the Special Allocation Pand.
+In addition, the Commission has determined that those planning and special services expenses of the Commission which eauno be directly stribulable to a particular project are nonetheless reasonable and necessary for the operation of the Commission and are incidental to the project.
+These incidental costs will be recovered by the Commission from the Special Allocation Fund in an amount not no exceed if \$\pi\$ percent (5%) of the PILOTS and Economic Activity Taxes paid annually into the fund. au amount not to exceed five percent (5%) of the PILOTS and Economic Activity Texes paid armsally into the faind.
+2 Streetscape (Public Improvements) - The original TIF Plan anticipated \$6,177,060 for streetscape improvements.
+The Revised Third Amendment decreases the amount or \$801,569.
+3 Neighborhood Improvements - The proposed matching grant program for fagade, streetscape and parking improvements has been removed in the Revised Third Amendment.